canonical/cassandra-operator/README.md

 ## License

 Charmed Apache Cassandra is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/cassandra-operator/blob/main/LICENSE) for more information.

+Apache®, Apache Cassandra®, and the Apache Cassandra logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.